Dog Breed

 Is the Ariege Pointer atheltic?

-The Ariege Pointer is a purebred dog that falls within the larger Toy dog breed group.
+The Ariege Pointer is a purebred dog that belongs to the Pointer sub group, which falls under the larger Working dog breed group.

 Ariege Pointers for adoption